How much should I have in savings? Average savings by age

 While saving is good for short-term goals (less than five years), investing can help you build long-term wealth.
 We explore the pros and cons in our saving vs investing guide.

-While having your money passively gain interest in a savings account will lead to predictable, and in most cases inflation-busting, gains, investing can mean your money grows more substantially.
+While you can often earn inflation-beating interest with a savings account, investing can mean your money grows more substantially.

-While you don’t necessarily need to have substantial savings before you start investing, it is a good idea to first build a safety net before trying to grow your wealth through investments.
+You don’t necessarily need to have substantial savings before you start investing but it is a good idea to first build a safety net with easy to access savings before trying to grow your wealth through investments.

 This is because investing comes with risk, and you can lose money in the stock market as well as make it.
 Investment vehicles that are traditionally seen as ‘safe’ can perform badly, so it is worth making sure that your livelihood won’t be affected if your investments go kaput.